 10. In the first year a student at RRMC is required to take all of the courses prescribed in the calendar under "First Year - Degrees in Arts or Administration" or "First Year - Degrees in Science or Engineering".
-11. In the second year a student at RRMC is required to take all of the courses prescribed in the calendar under: - "Second Year - Degrees in Arts or Administration"; - "Second Year - General Degree in Science"; - "Second Year - Honours Degree in Science (Mathematics and Physics)"; - "Second Year - Engineering Degree in Engineering Physics"; or - "Second Year - Engineering Degrees".
-12. In the third and fourth years a student at RRMC is required to take all of the courses prescribed in the calendar under: - "Third Year - General Degree in Physics and Oceanography"; - "Third Year - Combined Major in Physics and Oceanography"; - "Fourth Year - General Degree in Physics and Oceanography"; - "Fourth Year - Combined Major in Physics and Oceanography".
-13. Admission into the degree programs completed at RRMC requires the satisfactory completion of second year at any CMC with the following prerequisites: - General Degree in Physics and Oceanography - any CMC Science or Engineering program of study which includes a course in chemistry.
-Preference will be given to candidates whose program included Mathematics RR241 and Engineering RR232, or their equivalents. - Combined Major in Physics and Oceanography
+11. In the second year a student at RRMC is required to take all of the courses prescribed in the calendar under: - "Second Year - Degrees in Arts or Administration"; - "Second Year - General Degree in Science"; - "Second Year - Engineering/Honours Science/Engineering Physics Degrees".
+12. In the third and fourth years a student at RRMC is required to take all of the courses prescribed in the calendar under: - "Third Year" - General and Honours Degree in Military and Strategic Studies; - "Third Year" - General Degree in Science; - "Third Year" - Combined Major in Physics and Computer Science; - "Third Year" - Combined Major in Physics and Oceanography; - "Fourth Year" - General and Honours Degree in Military and Strategic Studies; - "Fourth Year" - General Degree in Science; - "Fourth Year" - Combined Major in Physics and Computer Science; - "Fourth Year" - Combined Major in Physics and Oceanography.
+13. Admission into the degree programs completed at RRMC requires the satisfactory completion of second year at any CMC with the following prerequisites: - General Degree in Science - any CMC Science or Engineering program of study which includes a course in chemistry.

-- any CMC Science or Engineering program of study which includes courses in chemistry, Mathematics RR241, and Engineering RR232, or their equivalents.
-A weighted grade average of at least D + is required in mathematics, science, and engineering courses.
+- Combined Major in Physics and Oceanography - any CMC Science or Engineering program of study which includes courses in chemistry, Mathematics RR241, and Engineering RR232, or their equivalents.
+A weighted grade average of at least D+ is required in mathematics, science, and engineering courses. - Combined Major in Physics and Computer Science - any CMC Science or Engineering program of study which includes a course in Chemistry, Mathematics RR241 and Mathematics RR252 or their equivalents.
+A weighted grade average of at least D+ is required in mathematics, science and engineering courses. - General or Honours Degree in Military and Strategic Studies - any CMC program of studies - arts, administration, science or engineering.